It is a legal requirement that loader cranes receive an up-to-date inspection

 It is a legal requirement that loader cranes (often referred to as a lorry loader, vehicle mounted crane, knuckle boom crane or by the manufacturer name "hiab"), receive an up-to-date inspection in order to ensure it is safe to use and complies with current regulations (LOLER, PUWER, HSWA, MHSWR, and RTA).
 Because lorry loaders spend a significant amount of their working time travelling on the public highway, the Vehicle & Operator Services Agency (VOSA) has the authority to issue on the spot fines for any obvious non-compliance.

-Pre-operational checks are an integral part of any effective maintenance regime.
+Pre-operational loader crane inspections checks are an integral part of any effective maintenance regime.
 Lorry loaders are complex machines with electrical, mechanical and hydraulic systems that require the manufacturer’s preventative maintenance instructions to be strictly complied with.

-The Good to Go Safety checklist has been designed in accordance with BS 7121-4:2010 and will allow the operator to run through safety critical checks and record the findings.
+The Good to Go Safety loader crane inspections checklist has been designed in accordance with BS 7121-4:2010 and will allow the operator to run through safety critical loader crane inspections checks and record the findings.
 If any defects are found during the inspection, which are detrimental to the safe operation of the machine, then it must not be used until management has been informed and repairs have been completed.

-By displaying the date and findings of each completed crane checklist on the machine it ensures everyone knows when the crane is Good to Go.
+By displaying the date and findings of each completed loader crane inspections checklist on the machine it ensures everyone knows when the crane is Good to Go.